-This is a fun vocabulary building activity you can do each lesson as part of your warm-up routine.
-You'll need a large cloth bag and put some plastic fruit from the previous lesson inside.
-Also throw in 2 other objects (e.g. a crayon, a plastic bottle, a sock, a paper cup, a leaf, a ball, a teddy, etc. - anything lying around (and safe!)).
+Time for the bag again.
+Before class, put in a couple of new objects (e.g. a crayon, a plastic bottle, a sock, a paper cup, a leaf, a ball, a teddy, etc. - anything lying around (and safe!)) and take out a couple of plastic fruits.

 Show the bag to your students, shake it to rattle the objects inside, and ask, "What's in the bag?".

-Pull out the fruit first and elicit them, followed by the 2 different objects and teach/elicit the words - in each case, have students hold and pass the fruit and objects around.
+Randomly pull out different objects and teach/elicit the words - in each case, have students hold and pass the objects around.
 You can even have students pull the objects out of the bag instead of you taking them out - with eyes closed to make it fun!
-Make sure you have at least 1 or 2 fruit/objects in your bag per student.